NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-1-introduction.md

 * Python is lacking a really good IDE for doing exploratory scientific data analysis, like RStudio or Matlab.
 Some people use Jupyter simply as an alternative for that.
-* The community around Jupyter notebooks is large and dynamic, and there are lots of tools for sharing, displaying or interacting with notebooks.
+* The Jupyter Project community is large and dynamic, and there are lots of tools for sharing, displaying or interacting with notebooks.
 * An early ambition with Jupyter notebooks (and its predecessor IPython notebooks) was to be analogous to the lab notebook used in a wet lab.
 It